loganbek/streamline-tools/research/meetingNotes.md

     multi contains selector?
     div[class^="tocolor-"], div[class*=" tocolor-"] { <- something like this maybe
 }

-  - Error in event handler: ReferenceError: filename is not defined at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/adminCommerceContent.js:115:27
 - editAreas
 - [x] add in (site) folder - devmcnichols, etc.
 - [ ]